 The compensation aims to reimburse injured parties for their total economic and non-economic damages.
 They include the following:

 Economic damages, such as medical expenses, are easy to monetize because there’s typically some type of document that lists the cost.
 Non-economic damages are more challenging because damages such as pain and suffering aren’t quantifiable.
 The insurance company will consider the following factors when choosing an appropriate settlement amount to offer for non-economic damages:

 Yes.
 If your loved one died in an O’Fallon truck crash or suffered a fatal injury, you could file a lawsuit against the at-fault driver.
 This type of case is known as wrongful death.
 There are laws in Missouri that determine who can file suit and the available damages.

 According to statute 537.080, wrongful death is the death of someone caused by an occurrence, act, conduct, circumstance, or transaction that would have resulted in the recovery of damages if they didn’t die.
 You can pursue compensation in a wrongful death case if you’re able to prove that the defendant’s actions were negligent, reckless, malicious, or egregious.

 The following surviving family members could sue the at-fault party for their loved one’s fatal truck accident:

 If there are no surviving family members, the estate’s personal representative would become responsible for pursuing compensation in a wrongful death case.

 The damages you could claim for compensation include:

 The statute of limitations for a wrongful death lawsuit is three years.
 The “clock” starts on the date your loved one died.
 If you don’t pursue your wrongful death case by the three-year deadline, you’ll lose your right to compensation.

 If you or your loved one was the victim of a truck accident, call us today.
-One of our O’Fallon personal injury lawyers will speak with you about your accident and help you determine your next steps.
+One of our O’Fallon tractor-trailer collision attorneys will speak with you about your accident and help you determine your next steps.